01-edu/public/docs/db/read-only-access.md

 ## instructions

-1. **How to get read-only role?**, for applications to get read-only access they can contact an `admin` user so that he/she can add this role to that external application.
+1. **How to get read-only role?**, for this role to be given the user who wants to create the app should have an `admin` role.

 2. **How to create and associate application with read-only access?**, for this you must create an application on `gitea` then you can create your own application token.
 This token will grant access to your account using the `gitea` API.
 To create this token you must go to **user/settings/application** then **Generate New Token**, you can use this link <https://((DOMAIN))/user/settings/applications>.
 It should display a token.

-3. **How to get the read only token?**, to get this token you must send a request to the authentication service with the application token.
-The authentication service can be accessed/reached by sending the request to : `https://((DOMAIN))/api/auth/apptoken?token=${appToken}`.
+3. **How to get the read only token (JWT)?**, to get this token you must send a request to the authentication service with the application token.
+The authentication service can be accessed/reached by sending the request to : `https://((DOMAIN))/api/auth/token?token=${appToken}`.
 This route will validate the application token and build a new **JWT** that allows you to query the information needed.

 The following example should help :